jurikuronen/PANGWES/gfa_parser/README.md

 ### Path edge-list files (`STEM_paths/*.edges`)

-Each file contains an edge list derived from a GFA 1.0 Path (`P`) line for one reference.
+Each file contains an edge list derived from GFA 1.0 Path (`P`) lines for one reference.
 These files represent SGG edge lists for **unitig_distance**.

 Each file contains whitespace-separated lines in the following format: